- Table of Contents

 d.
 Economic Conditions

-Economic factors, including market stability, inflation rates, and industry growth, exert a significant impact on HR decision-making.
+Economic factors, including market stability, inflation rates, and industry growth, significantly impact HR decision-making.
 Organisations may need to adjust recruitment strategies, training investments, and compensation structures in response to economic fluctuations.
-Strategic workforce planning and financial forecasting become essential components of HR management in navigating economic uncertainties.
+Strategic workforce planning and financial forecasting become essential for HR management in navigating economic uncertainties.

 For example, during periods of economic downturn, organisations may implement cost-saving measures such as hiring freezes or reduced training budgets.
 Conversely, in times of economic growth, HR may focus on aggressive recruitment strategies and competitive compensation packages.
 The external environment compels HR to be agile, aligning HR practices with the prevailing economic conditions to ensure organisational resilience.